anthonydubis/DBClassifier/README.txt

 to the 'frequencies' and 'matches' maps with up to 4 as frequency and the WebTotal value as matches.

+Note for each query probe, the following is printed to standard output:
+The round, the query probe, the (up to 4) number of top documents retrieved from Bing, and the new documents to be included in the sample.
+As in, a given query may have retrieved 4 urls, but if 3 of these have been added to the sample in previous rounds, only the remaining new url will be printed.

 Finally, writeSummaries() is run, traversing the 'frequencies' and 'matches' maps and writing to a file named according to the project specifications.
 The line structure is <term>#<frequency>#<matches>.
 Note the numerical